ricab/scope_guard/README.md

 # scope_guard

-A public, general, simple, fast, and SFINAE-friendly C++11 scope guard which forbids implicitly ignored returns and optionally enforces `noexcept` at compile time (in C++17).
+A public, general, simple, and fast C++11 scope guard that defends against implicitly ignored returns and optionally enforces `noexcept` at compile time (in C++17), all in a SFINAE-friendly way.

 <sub>_The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL
 NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this